TANUSHREENEGI-DEV/js-api-fetch/README.md

 # Working with APIs & Fetch 🧠

-how the frontend talks to a server, and gets data back
+How the frontend talks to a server, and gets data back

 Fetch always felt like a black box before this session — now it's just a conversation between two computers, with rules that actually make sense.